 Our design assumes that the diﬀerence scores of our measures are reliable.
 INSERT MORE ON THIS.
 We’ve reported the test-retest reliability of Gen2 intelligence and Gen1 AFI in earlier sections.
-Here, we report the test-retest reliability of the diﬀerences of those measures across kin.
+Here, we report the test-retest reliability of the pairwise diﬀerences of those measures.

 Estimated Reliabilities.
+[There’s a lot lot too much detail in this section.
+The reader just needs to know how we did it (e.g., test-retest, coefficient alpha, or Lord’s formula), and what the value is.
+There’s almost 3 pages here – it should be around 6-8 lines – and probably should be merged into the section above on reliability of the separate scores.
+I also doubt that we need any tables for this.]
 Sibling diﬀerences in AFI as reported in 1983, 1984,

 and 1985 were strongly correlated with each other (See Table ?? on page ??).